Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/code-contracts-fail-to-fire.md

 {
     //...
 ```

-### Project Problem
+## Project Problem

 It is also highly likely that you’ve forgotten to set up Code Contracts against your project in Visual Studio!

-If you go to Project &gt; Properties and select the Code Contracts tab, you may have forgotten to switch them on!
+If you go to Project > Properties and select the Code Contracts tab, you may have forgotten to switch them on!
 Here are the settings I generally use – everything not mentioned is not ticked!

 - Assembly Mode: Standard Contract Requires
-- Runtime Checking &gt; Perform Runtime Checking: Full
+- Runtime Checking > Perform Runtime Checking: Full
-- Static Checking &gt; Perform Static Contract Checking: Yes
+- Static Checking > Perform Static Contract Checking: Yes
-- Static Checking &gt; Check in Background: Yes
+- Static Checking > Check in Background: Yes
-- Static Checking &gt; Show squiggles: Yes
+- Static Checking > Show squiggles: Yes
-- Static Checking &gt; Cache Results: Yes
+- Static Checking > Cache Results: Yes
-- Static Checking &gt; Suggest Requires: Yes
+- Static Checking > Suggest Requires: Yes